Dalia-Sh/ATUS-OnlineActivities/README.md

 Wallsten evaluates the opportunity cost of online leisure activity by measuring the time forgone on other activities.
 This is called the 'crowd-out effect'.

-He uses a regression equation for each activity and report the computer leisure time coefficient as a measure of crowd out effect (correlation between that activity and online leisure activity).
+He uses a regression equation for each activity and report the computer leisure time coefficient as a measure of crowd out effect.

 ![equation](https://github.com/Dalia-Sh/ATUS-OnlineActivities/blob/master/Other/equation.png)